 SMS (Short Message Service)

-SMS on GSM-based mobile networks supports up to 160 characters when using the GSM default alphabet or 70 UCS2 characters (e.g. for Arabic and other non-Latin languages).
+SMS on GSM-based mobile networks has a limit of up to 160 characters when using the GSM 7-bit default alphabet or 70 UCS2 characters (e.g. for Arabic and other non-Latin languages).
 When a message is longer than these limits, then a "long SMS" (or concatenated SMS) can be sent that uses segmentation and reassembly (SAR) to split the long message into multiple SMS message parts that use meta data to associate the parts.
 SMS can also carry non-text message payloads up to 140 x 8-bits in a single message.

-See Melrose Labs Tyr SMS Gateway
+Melrose Labs Tyr SMS Gateway